Skip to main content

 Landowner FAQs

-Prices and expected yield for damaged or destroyed crops will be based on the current market value of the crops.
+Prices and expected yield for damaged or destroyed crops will be based on the current market of the crops.
 Current value will be based on the average spot price for the commodity per the website of the three nearest elevators.

 Yields will be based on the previous three years' averages for that particular crop.
-Data for yield calculations will be found on USDA's National Agricultural Statistics Service website.
+Data for yield calculations will be found on the USDA's National Agricultural Statistics Service website.

 Once the line is energized, maintenance crews will periodically inspect, repair and maintain the transmission line within the right of way.